Skip to content

 3. Route failures to Slack

 Wire your webhook once.
-We send short messages on failure and recovery so GTM and engineering agree on when the incident started and ended.
+We send short messages on failure and recovery so marketing and engineering agree on when the incident started and ended.

 FAQ